About Katy Jon Went & KatyJon.com

 - Food and Wine Reviews – Who doesn’t love to eat and drink, and in our case write about it!

-- Human Library – involved as the UK coordinator & current Zoom magician
+- Human Library – UK coordinator & global Head of Methodology

 - Instagram – Food, Cats, Art, and Docs pics mainly!